charlesaurav13/basic_Keylogger/README.md

 # basic_Keylogger

-Use it to capture the passwords and send it through gmail account
+Use  to capture the keyboard strokes and send it through gmail account